in2code-de/lux/Documentation/Privacy/FingerprintsAndLocalStorage.md

 another day.
 To fulfill this requirement, there a basically two different possible technics available with LUX.

+### LocalStorage (default)

+Per default LUX runs in localstorage mode.
+A random string (33 characters) is stored in the local storage of the visitor's browser (comparable to a cookie) and is used to recognize the visitor again.

+**Upside:** Writing and reading a random string is done very quickly (no calculation needed).
+You can also differ between multiple visitors with the same hardware and the same IP-address - this is especially useful if you have a lot of mobile visitors on your website (e.g. if you own a b2c shop for a younger target group).

+**Downside:** You have to ask your visitor if you are allowed to store a random string in the local storage of the device, to identify your visitor.
+To meet GDPR rules, we would suggest you to set up a cookie banner.
+In addition, a visitor of domain A is not automatically merged if he also visits domain B on the same TYPO3 instance (every domain has its own local storage area.
+Of course if the user is identified on both domains, the profile will be merged to only one).

+**Note:** Maybe you want to disable the "autoenable" functionality.
+See [OptIn and OptOut](OptInAndOptOut.md)

-### Fingerprint (recommended for B2B)
+### Fingerprint (cookieless alternative)

-Per default LUX runs in fingerprint mode and try to automatically recognize a visitor by its hardware combined with his IP-address.
+In fingerprint mode LUX tries to automatically recognize a visitor by its hardware combined with his IP-address.
 Those values are hashed to one string (sha256) and cannot be reverted or splitted into its originally parts.